 Just like humans, pets may require transfusions for a variety of reasons, like illness or injury.
 Some examples of these include:

 The donation process starts with lots of love, praise and treats.
 Our goal is to have our hero dogs as comfortable as possible for the donation process.
-They will lie on their side with a technician lying behind them for some minimal restraint.
+They will either lie on their side or sit on the floor for their donation.
 A patch of hair over the jugular vein is then shaved and the skin is cleaned with a surgical scrub.
 A technician then inserts a needle into the jugular vein to collect approximately 450ml of blood.
 This only accounts for a small percentage of your pets blood supply.
 The entire process takes about 10-15 minutes and is virtually pain free.
 Cats are less cooperative when sharing their blood and sedation is required for feline donations.

 Once the blood is collected, it is then separated into components.
 This allows a single donation to benefit multiple pets in need.
-It is spun is a special refrigerated centrifuge to separate the red blood cells from the plasma.
-The plasma is then pressed out of the first bag into a connected bag where it can be frozen.
+The donation is spun in a special refrigerated centrifuge to separate the red blood cells from the plasma.
 Fresh frozen plasma is kept frozen for 1 year, while packed red blood cells can only be stored for a maximum of 42 days in the refrigerator when the proper preservative is utilized.
-Feline whole blood can be stored for 30 days refrigerated.
+Feline packed red blood cells can be stored for 30 days refrigerated.

 Pets have different blood types just like humans do.
 Cats have 3 different blood groups represented by A, B and AB.
 90-95% of cats in North America are represented by type A with B being rare (about 5%) and AB representing about 1% of the cat population.
 Cats have no universal donor like dogs and people.
 It is vital to blood type the recipient as a mismatch can cause transfusion reactions.